edik7333/tic-tac-toe/README.md

 5. Run node server.js to start the node js server.
 6. Open your web browser and navigate to http://localhost:3001 to view the website.

-Features
+<h2>Features</h2>

 The Small Games React Website includes the following features:

 A collection of simple games built using React, including 4 In A Row, Snake, and Minesweeper.
 Game instructions and rules displayed on each game page.
 LAN Multiplayer functionality.
 Mobile-responsive design.

-Technologies Used
+<h2>Technologies Used</h2>

 The Small Games React Website is built using the following technologies: